-Welcome to 2018 season.
+All Clinics which usually take place in the spring are over for 2018 season.
 As usual our club provides as many clinics as

 possible to accommodate your schedule.
 Full details about the ref clinics are posted on E2E refcentre however a quick glimpse of the dates of the Clinics hosted by PYSC for 2018 is below: